Endorsement in Special Education (Low Incidence) (Graduate Non-Degree)

 About

-The Endorsement in Special Education (Low Incidence) (Graduate Non-Degree) program at Fort Hays State University prepares educators to teach students with low-incidence special education needs, including intellectual, multiple, or severe challenges and visual or hearing impairments.
-The program is suitable for educators who already hold an initial teaching license and want to specialize in working with students requiring specialized instructional strategies and support.
+The Endorsement in Special Education (Low Incidence) (Graduate Non-Degree) at Fort Hays State University prepares educators to teach students with low-incidence special education needs, including intellectual, multiple, or severe challenges and visual or hearing impairments.
+It is suitable for educators who already hold an initial teaching license and want to specialize in working with students requiring specialized instructional strategies and support.

 Schools require qualified educators trained to meet the needs of students with significant needs, and our Endorsement in Special Education (Low Incidence) (Graduate Non-Degree) provides the necessary knowledge and skills.
 The curriculum aligns with state licensure standards, ensuring educators gain practical experience by observing and working with students in special education settings.